 top of page

-Know the Signs of Abuse
+Types & Signs of Abuse

-The Types of Abuse & Neglect
+Types & Signs of Abuse

 Abuse and neglect can come in many forms.
 Whether it be physical, neglect, sexual abuse, abandonment, emotional or other forms, the impact abuse and neglect has on a child's mental wellbeing can be traumatic and last a lifetime.